 Dry Creek Preserve is a 152-acre former gravel quarry located just northwest of Lemon Cove.

 This nature preserve, now fully restored, is the first example of an ecologically-based aggregate mine reclamation in Tulare County.
-It is also home to SRT’s native plant nursery.
+It is also home to SRT’s Dry Creek Nursery, where SRT grows the many native and drought-tolerant plants we use for restoration projects.
+Look for announcements for spring and fall plant sales whose proceeds help fund our numerous conservation projects throughout Central California.

 Why It's Unique